 In the spring of 2014, I was admitted to the hospital for what was diagnosed as a tubo-ovarian abscess or a hydrosalpinx.
 Basically, an ultrasound was read as showing something in my right Fallopian tube that needed to be treated with IV antibiotics (and pain medication, because let me tell you, it hurt so badly I thought I had appendicitis.)
 I was discharged on two weeks of oral antibiotics, but after a few days I wasn’t feeling any better, so I had a strong suspicion that I didn’t actually have an infection, otherwise I should have felt better on the antibiotics.
 Seeking answers on my own, I turned to the internet (which isn’t really the best source for medical information, but what can you do) and sought answers for what could cause a blocked Fallopian tube.
 When I read about endometriosis and its symptoms, I put the pieces of the puzzle together and realized that must be what I had.
 I made an appointment with the OB/GYN who had overseen my care in the hospital to discuss my suspicions with him.

 At the appointment, I said I still wasn’t feeling any better than when I had been discharged.
 Then he dropped a bit of a bombshell when he said that he never thought I actually had a tubo-ovarian abscess or hydrosalpinx.
 He said he knew it was a crap diagnosis, but it had to be ruled out.
-Slightly miffed at this point, I brazenly announced, “I think I have endometriosis.”
+Slightly miffed at this point, I pulled out my advocate card and brazenly announced, “I think I have endometriosis.”
 After reviewing my symptom history, he actually agreed with me and suggested proceeding with a laparoscopy.
 Now, would he have suggested surgery had I not brought up endometriosis?
 I don’t know.
 He actually probably would have, since I was still having pain.
 But by having done my homework, we were now both on the same page with regards to my care and the diagnosis we were suspecting.

 Obviously, I was correct in my assumptions.
 I was diagnosed with stage II endometriosis.
 But the surgery really didn’t help me feel better either.
 At my follow-up appointment a month after the surgery, he was making excuses about “microscopic endo” and saying I could either do Lupron (to which, as a pharmacist, I say HELL NO) or take pain meds until I got pregnant.
 I left the office feeling defeated.
 I wallowed in self-pity for a few weeks, but when I started to get even worse, to the point that I could barely get out of bed, I knew something was still wrong, I just had to find out what it was.